AshleyN224/BadDriverStats/README.md

 Plotly is using a dataframe created from a CSV file to display data to the user.

+Data for the CSV file was collected by FiveThirtyEight (or, 538) (https://github.com/fivethirtyeight/data)

 ---

 #### The usage options of this program are as follows: